 Santa Fe Police are asking for help in identifying a man who has been pillaging soda machines.

-The man, whose image was captured on a video camera concealed inside one of the vending machines, has allegedly been stealing from the machines using a handheld tool since December, Sgt.
+The man, whose image was captured on a video camera concealed inside one of the vending machines, allegedly has been stealing from the machines using a hand-held tool since December, Sgt.
 Andrea Dobyns said.
-Police believe he could be responsible for as many as 16 of the break-ins, plus a theft of an entire machine on Wednesday, according to Dobyns.
-All of the machines so far belong to Coca Cola Bottling of Santa Fe.
+Police believe he could be responsible for as many as 16 break-ins and the Wednesday theft of an entire machine, according to Dobyns.
+All the machines belong to Coca Cola Bottling of Santa Fe.

 The sergeant said the department hasn’t had a vending machine case in a while.
 She said pry marks on the machines appear to be similar, suggesting the thefts are the work of the same person.